lasso-js/lasso/README.md

 raptorLoader.async(function(err) {
     // Any modules that are required within the scope
     // of this function will be loaded asynchronously*.
-    // The Optimizer ensures that modules are only
+    // Lasso.js ensures that modules are only
     // loaded once from the server.
     //
     // *Modules that were included as part of the initial